aws-samples/aws-modernization-with-47lining/content/2_ModuleTwo/_index.md

 {{% /notice %}}

 ### Next Section Heading
-Next, we will walk trhough the step by steps suscription to EDI Express via AWS Marketplace
+Next, we will walk through the step by step subscription to EDI Express via AWS Marketplace